MyNorthland

 Joseph Damrell, Professor of Sociology & Social Justice, Native American Studies, and Writing

-Fall term 2012; to further develop and complete three works of fiction
+Fall Term 2012; to further develop and complete three works of fiction

 Andy Goyke, Professor of Biology & Natural Resources

-Winter term 2013; to update taxonomical keys focused on aquatic animals of the North Central States
+Winter Term 2013; to update taxonomical keys focused on aquatic animals of the North Central States

 Young Kim, Professor of Mathematics & Computer Sciences

-Winter term 2013 [deferred from fall 2011]; to develop a new course focused on computational biology
+Winter Term 2013 [deferred from fall 2011]; to develop a new course focused on computational biology

 2011-2012